Linear combinations of latents in generative models: subspaces and beyond: Additional quantitative results and analysis

 \section{Additional quantitative results and analysis}

-In Table~\ref{tab:quant_table} we show that our method outperforms the baselines in terms of FID scores and accuracy, as calculated using a pre-trained classifier following the evaluation methodology of \cite{samuel2024norm}.
-Surprisingly, NAO did not perform as well as spherical interpolation and several other baselines, despite that we used their implementation and it was outperforming these methods in~\cite{samuel2024norm}.
-We note that one discrepancy is that we report FID scores using the standard number of features (2048), while in their paper they are using fewer (64), which in~\cite{Seitzer2020FID} is not recommended since it does not necessarily correlate with visual quality.
-In Table~\ref{tab:quant_table_full} we report the results all settings of features.
-We note that, in our setup, the baselines performs substantially better than reported in their setup - including NAO in terms of FID scores using the 64 feature setting (1.30 vs 6.78), and class accuracy during interpolation; NAO got 62\% in our and 52\% in their setup.
-However, the accuracy they obtained for NAO in their setup was higher than in our setup; 67\% vs 44\%, which we study below.
+In Table~\ref{tab:quant_table} we show that our method outperforms or maintains the performance of the baselines in terms of FID distances and accuracy, as calculated using a pre-trained classifier following the evaluation methodology of~\cite{samuel2024norm}.
+For an illustration of centroids and interpolations, see Figure~\ref{fig:car_wheel_centroids} and Figure~\ref{fig:dog_interpolation}, respectively.
+The evaluation time of an interpolation path and centroid, shown with one digit of precision, illustrate that the closed-form expressions are significantly faster than NAO.
+Surprisingly, NAO did not perform as well as spherical interpolation and several other baselines, despite using their implementation, which was outperforming these methods in~\cite{samuel2024norm}.
+We note one discrepancy is that we report FID distances using (2048) high-level features, while in their work they are using (64) low-level features, which in~\cite{Seitzer2020FID} is recommended against as it does not necessarily correlate with visual quality.
+In Table~\ref{tab:quant_table_full} we report results with all feature settings.
+We note that, in our setup, the baselines perform substantially better than reported in~\cite{samuel2024norm} --- including NAO in terms of FID distances using the 64 low-level feature setting (1.30 in our setup vs 6.78 in their setup), and class accuracy during interpolation (62\% vs 52\%), which we study below.

-The number of DDIM inversion steps used for the ImageNet images is not reported in the NAO setup~\cite{samuel2024norm}, but if we use \emph{1 step} instead of 400 (400 is what we use in all our experiments) the class preserving accuracy of NAO for centroid determination, shown in Table~\ref{tab:quant_single_step_inversion_centroids}, resemble theirs more, yielding 58\%.
-As we illustrate in Figure~\ref{fig:inversion_interpolations}, a sufficient the number of inversion steps is critical to acquire latents which not only reconstructs the original image but which can be successfully interpolated.
+The number of DDIM inversion steps used for the ImageNet images is not reported in the NAO setup~\citep{samuel2024norm}, but if we use \emph{1 step} instead of 400 (400 is what we use in all our experiments) the class preserving accuracy of NAO for centroid determination, shown in Table~\ref{tab:quant_single_step_inversion_centroids}, resemble theirs more, yielding 58\%.
+As we illustrate in Figure~\ref{fig:inversion_reconstructions_not_enough} and Figure~\ref{fig:inversion_interpolations}, a sufficient number of inversion steps is critical to acquire latents which not only reconstructs the original image but which can be successfully interpolated.
 We hypothesise that a much lower setting of DDIM inversions steps were used in their setup than in ours, which would be consistent with their norm-correcting optimization method having a large effect, making otherwise blurry/superimposed images intelligible for the classification model.